tawficahmad/tawficahmad/README.md

 **[Council Planning Applications Analysis](https://github.com/tawficahmad/council-housing-analysis)** Analysis of UK government planning data with a focus on the South West and Gloucester specifically.
-Built to mirror the kind of work a local government BI team does day to day.
+This is a targeted project to enhance my knowledge of local government data analysis.

 **[ETL Pipeline & Data Quality Audit](https://github.com/tawficahmad/data-quality-etl-pipeline)**
 A structured ETL pipeline and data quality audit framework built on